Pete Orta

 commissioned by the Gospel Music Association.

 Aside from Velasquez, Orta has performed on the albums of other CCM artists, including Tammy Trent, Steven Delopoulos, and Rachel Lampa.
 He also rearranged and performed Jimmie Dale Gilmore's "Braver Newer World" for use in the 2002 motion picture Joshua.

 In 2005, Orta produced the debut album from Jaci Velasquez's record label, Apostrophe, by Michael Cook called Imprint Orta also contributed his production techniques to the soundtrack for the Left Behind: World at War soundtrack.

-Apart from Jaci Velasquez, Orta has worked with other artist including: Jack Blades, Desmond Child, Tommy Sims, Michael W. Smith, Tony Rich, The Waiting, Guardian, Chris Rodriguez, Trey Bruce, Rosas Divinas Pete Kipley and David Rice.
+Apart from Jaci Velasquez, Orta has worked with other artist including: Jack Blades, Desmond Child, Tommy Sims, Michael W. Smith, Tony Rich, The Waiting, Guardian, Chris Rodriguez, Trey Bruce, Rosas Divinas, Pete Kipley and David Rice.

-In 2023, P. Thelonious Orta lives with his family in Denton, Texas and oil paints professionally.
+In 2023, P. Thelonious Orta is married to Tabitha Orta and lives with his family in North Texas.
+He oil paints professionally, consults and writes.